Nottingham Greyhound Stadium: 20th century

-21st Century
+21st century

 The track was voted 'Central Region Racecourse of the Year' by the British Greyhound Racing Board for a second time in 2001–2002.
 A new kennel range costing £250,000 was introduced in 2003.
 Stadium owner Terry Corden brought his daughter Rachel and son Nathan into the business and they are now both heavily involved in the running of the track.
 Another event (the Produce Stakes taken from Hall Green Stadium) came to the track in 2009.

 In 2018 the stadium signed a deal with Arena Racing Company (ARC) to race every Monday and Friday evening and a matinée meeting every Tuesday.
 During 2019 the track was chosen as the new venue for the sport's most famous event, the English Greyhound Derby which switched from Towcester.

 In 2020 the stadium was sold by Nottingham Greyhound Stadium Ltd to ARC.
 The Director of Nottingham Greyhound Stadium Rachel Corden was retained by ARC and appointed ARC Greyhound Operations Director.
 In 2021 the Derby returned to Towcester following two years at Nottingham.
+In 2022, the stadium owners ARC signed a long term deal with Entain for media rights, starting in January 2024.

+In 2024, Nottingham received the prestigious St Leger to be held for the first time at the track in 2025.